The inverse square law and the sound intensity as sound energy quantity sound pressure - sengpielaudio

 Sound pressure, sound or particle velocity,

-particle displacement or particle amplitude,
+particle displacement or displacement amplitude,

 (voltage, current, electric resistance).